geminiplanetimager/gpi_pipeline/documentation/installation/configuration.rst

     .. image:: icon_linux2.png

  On Mac OS and Linux, open up a terminal and go to the ``pipeline/scripts`` directory.
-Then you will want  to run the file ``gpi-setup-nix`` by typing in the follow command into the terminal:
+Then you will want to run the bash script ``gpi-setup-nix`` with the following command:

  > bash gpi-setup-nix

  Follow the instructions given by the installation script.
-You will need to restart your terminal application for the installation to take into effect.
+You will need to restart your terminal application for the installation to take effect.

  If everything went well, you can proceed to starting up the pipeline: :ref:`first-startup`.